 Dawn, “ My Disney Experience is a set of online mobile tools that everyone with a smart phone should get.
 It’s free and easy to use.
 I like looking up park wait times with this app.”
 You can find the My Disney Experience info. here with this link.

-89. DO NOT forget to use a calendar
+66. DO NOT forget to plan with a calendar

 Lynn, “We go during off-season because we save money.
 Check the prices of resorts, because there can be a big difference between week to week.
 And weekends usually cost more.”